 This course is designed to provide the classroom teacher with the knowledge and skills necessary to effectively teach music.
 Emphasis is placed on the acquisition of practical skills in music, an understanding of musical concepts, and knowledge of the various approaches and methods used in the classroom to teach these concepts.
-(Prerequisite: ART/MUSC 1250 and acceptance into the Elementary Education program.

-Arts Methods
+EDU 3124 2 credits Arts Methods

 This course covers basic theories and practices of the visual arts education for K-6 learners.
 Through learning art processes and school art procedures, prospective elementary teachers develop artistic intelligence and pedagogical methods necessary for teaching the subject of art and integrating art concepts and activities in teaching other basic subjects including reading and writing.
-(Prerequisite: ART/MUSC 1250 and acceptance into the Elementary Education program.).